Jackn0/snn_optimal_conversion_pipeline/README.md

 * 'models/new_relu.py' : threshold ReLU file

 # Pre-trained models
-* All the pre-trained models we used are avilable [here](https://drive.google.com/drive/folders/1JAAtdOTcmbfv732aRlqsdL7-_05Tdemu?usp=sharing)
+* All the pre-trained models we used are avilabled [here](https://drive.google.com/drive/folders/1JAAtdOTcmbfv732aRlqsdL7-_05Tdemu?usp=sharing)

 # Issues
 * Consider the generalization, when T is large, the loss and accuracy of SNN may both decrease.